 Downtown Santa Rosa is now a designated Arts District.
 The Community is encouraged to bring art and cultural events to the district, benefiting the area and the entire region.

-Go to the City of Santa Rosa’s website to view the Art District’s news and events.
+Go to the City of Santa Rosa’s website to view more information on the Arts District.

 The Arts Guild of Sonoma (the town) is a non-profit, public educational arts organization whose purpose is to showcase artists of our community.

 View the largest collection of original Peanuts artwork in the world at the Charles M. Schulz Museum.
 Visitors can see Charles Schulz’s original comic strips, learn about the art of cartooning and Schulz’s role in its development, view a re-creation of Schulz’s art studio, watch animated Peanuts specials and documentaries in the Theatre, and draw their own cartoons in our hands-on education room.

 Bring your talents and interest to the Cloverdale Arts Alliance (CAA) to support our activities.
 Get involved and meet other volunteers and people interested in expanding the art scene in Cloverdale through CAA.